1. Overview

 Lesley Dunn

-Lesley is Head of Credit and co-manager of the Strategic Bond Fund.
-She is a member of the Multi Asset and Income Leadership Group and the Multi Asset Income Portfolio Construction Group.
-Before joining Baillie Gifford in 2016, Lesley spent 15 years at Scottish Widows Investment Partnership, initially in the Investment Grade Team then as a high yield manager.
-She graduated BSc (Hons) in Maths, Statistics & Economics from Strathclyde University in 2000 and is a CFA Charterholder.
+Lesley is Head of Credit and co-manager of the Strategic Bond strategy.
+She is a member of the Multi Asset and Income Leadership Group and the Sustainable Income Portfolio Construction Group.
+Lesley joined Baillie Gifford in 2016 and became a partner of the firm 2023.
+Prior to this, she spent 15 years at Scottish Widows Investment Partnership.
+Lesley graduated BSc (Hons) in Maths, Statistics & Economics from Strathclyde University in 2000 and is a CFA Charterholder.

 Documents